zxkevinxz/ai-hero/examples/vercel-ai-sdk/07-structured-outputs/readme.md

 console.dir(recipe, { depth: null });
 ```

-When we run this we're going to get back a recipe for Babaganesh.
+When we run this, we're going to get back a recipe for Baba Ganoush.

+And there we go, that's how you get structured outputs from the AI SDK.